mozillach/mozilla-watcher/README.md

 Running the fetch script
 ------

-The fetch script should be run regularly to make sure the website always has the latest information.
+The fetch script can be run to make sure the website has the latest information.
+It automatically refreshes itself when running with `npm start`, so this is only needed for updates additionally to that.

 ```
-$ npm run fetch -- --username GITHUBUSERNAME --token GITHUBTOKEN
+$ npm run fetch
 ```